GluuFederation/docs-casa-prod/docs/source/developer/authn-methods/credentials-management.md

 - Add suitable UI elements to your page (e.g. textboxes, buttons, etc.) that users should fill for enrolling
 - Add any required javascript libraries to your plugin and include those in your page.
 Copy these files in the `assets` directory of your project and use the "extra" content fragment to attach them to the page, as mentioned [here](../ui-pages.md#template-usage)
 - Add presentation logic to the Java class you are using as controller of your page.
 This logic basically takes charge of receiving input from the user and storing it in temporary variables or small POJOs.
-- Add the handlers to persist credentials to LDAP.
-Generally this involves filling a persistence-aware POJO with data previously grabbed from the user, and calling `add`, `modify`, or `delete` methods of `ILdapService`.
+- Add the handlers to persist credentials to the database.
+Generally this involves filling a persistence-aware POJO with data previously grabbed from the user, and calling `add`, `modify`, or `delete` methods of `IPersistenceService`.

 As you make progress with the task also ensure you have added: